Home Conversation Closure: Handover (N2) and Retain (N1)

 Last updated on Aug 12, 2025

-How it works 1.
-Final question triggered by the timer (default flow) - ClaudIA sends a follow-up message (e.g., "Can I assist you with anything else?") - The system interprets the user's response: - Resolved: ticket is automatically closed after a few minutes (asynchronous routine). - Dissatisfaction: ticket is moved to N2. - Other response: the conversation remains open. 🔸 Important: the service runs asynchronously every 5 minutes, so there may be a slight delay in triggering.
-2. Verification with each new message (additional option) - ClaudIA proactively evaluates each new message sent by the client. - Examples: - "That’s it, thank you" → immediate closure (without waiting for the timer). - "It’s not resolved" → conversation continues open, possibly moving to N2. - Neutral response (“Ok”, “Thanks”) → ClaudIA responds and sends the closing follow-up.
-How to set up in the Hub 1.
+How It Works 1.
+Final question triggered by the timer (default flow) - ClaudIA sends a follow-up message (e.g., "Can I assist you with anything else?"). - The system interprets the user’s response: - Resolved: ticket is automatically closed after a few minutes (asynchronous routine). - Dissatisfaction: ticket is moved to N2. - Other response: the conversation remains open. 🔸 Important: the service runs asynchronously every 5 minutes, so there may be a slight delay in triggering.
+2. Verification after each new message (optional feature) - ClaudIA proactively evaluates each new message sent by the customer. - Examples: - "That’s all, thank you" → immediate closure (without waiting for the timer). - "It’s not resolved" → conversation remains open, possibly moving to N2. - Neutral response (“Ok”, “Thanks”) → ClaudIA responds and sends the closing follow-up.
+How to configure in the Hub 1.
 Access the Hub; 2.
 Go to Settings; 3.
-Click on the Resolved Issue Verifier tab; 4.
+Click on the Problem Resolution Verifier tab; 4.
 Check the option to enable or disable the feature; 5.
 Set the wait time for the question to be sent (“Can I assist you with anything else?”). 🔸 Important: the service that sends this question runs asynchronously every 5 minutes, so the configured time may have up to a 5-minute delay; 6.
 Customize the message that ClaudIA will send at this moment; 7.
-Verify if the problem was resolved on each new message (optional): by activating this feature, ClaudIA automatically evaluates each user message and can close the ticket when it detects that the problem has been resolved.
-Important: this setting will also use the previously configured "Question" for validation of completion. ⚠️ Interaction with Eddie flows Here are the new features (with feature flag): 1.
-Send follow-up but keep user in Eddie - When the customer responds to a follow-up during an Eddie flow, the conversation does not return to ClaudIA - Control remains in Eddie until the flow ends.
-The user's response post-FUP goes to Eddie.
-2. Do not send follow-up in Eddie - If the conversation is ongoing in an Eddie flow, ClaudIA does not send the follow-up question. - This way, Eddie continues the conversation without interruptions.
-However, keep in mind that the ticket may be closed per the default auto-close time set for conversations, without sending a follow-up.
-These two behaviors are disabled by default but can be activated upon request — contact the support team to enable via feature flag.
+Verify if the problem was resolved after each new message (optional): enabling this feature allows ClaudIA to automatically evaluate each user message and potentially close the ticket when it detects the problem is resolved without waiting for the timer.
+Important: This setting will also use the Question configured above as the basis for validation. ⚠️ Interaction with Eddie flows Here are new features (with feature flag): 1.
+Send follow-up but keep user in Eddie - When a customer responds to a follow-up during an Eddie flow, the conversation does not return to ClaudIA. - Control remains with Eddie until the flow ends.
+The user's response after FUP is sent to Eddie.
+2. Do not send follow-up in Eddie - If the conversation is ongoing within an Eddie flow, ClaudIA does not send the follow-up question. - This allows Eddie to continue the conversation without interruptions.
+However, note that the ticket might be closed by the default closing time without sending an FUP.
+These two behaviors are disabled by default but can be activated on demand — contact support to enable via feature flag.

 N2 | Ticket Taking Functionality in the Hub, Removing It from Service (Forced Handover)